aliclark/generate-1password-throwaways/README.md

 Generates a CSV export containing rows of `Title`, `Username`, `Password`, `Notes`, which can be imported into a 1Password vault ready to use for a throwaway account.

-The logins rows also include a `Notes` field containing suggested values for: *full name*, *address*, *phone*, *birth date*, *occupation*, and *company*.
+The `Notes` field contains suggestions for *full name*, *address*, *phone*, *birth date*, *occupation*, and *company*.

 ## Prerequisites

-1. `data/identities` folder should contain 1 or more fake identities as created by https://www.fakenamegenerator.com/ eg. using https://fakeid.now.sh/
+1. The `data/identities` folder should contain any number of fake identities in `.json` files,
+2. as created by https://www.fakenamegenerator.com/ eg. using https://fakeid.now.sh/

-2. The command `ppg` should return a fresh password eg. by cloning https://github.com/aliclark/pragmatic-password-generator and creating a symlink `ppg` to `ppg.py` in the executable path
+3. The `ppg` command should return a fresh password, eg. by cloning https://github.com/aliclark/pragmatic-password-generator and creating a symlink `ppg` to `ppg.py` in the executable path

 ## Usage